configcat/vscode-extension-configcat/README.md

 <img src="resources/help/prod_config_view.gif" alt="Usage of ConfigCat Products & Configs View" width="100%"/>

 ### Feature Flags & Settings View
-After you successfully connect your ConfigCat Config to your Visual Studio Code Workspace, open the Feature Flags & Settings View and:
+After you successfully connect your ConfigCat Config to your Visual Studio Code Workspace, open the `Feature Flags & Settings` view and:
 - Turn features On / Off right from Visual Studio Code.
 - Add Targeting or Percentage Rules from Visual Studio Code.
 - View or Update your Feature Flag's value.